mit-pdos/cspec/README.md

     another (the "implementation language") by providing implementations for each spec operation and proving semantics preservation in a refinement-based approach.
-Produces a theorem about spec programs translated to implementation programs.
+Produces a theorem about spec programs translated to implementation programs, including a hidden recovery procedure that is specific to the language implementation.
   - `TwoDiskProg.v`: instantiation of `prog` for programs that manipulate two disks, where one might fail at any time.
   - `SeqDiskProg.v`: programs over a single disk without failures.
   - `ReplicatedDisk.v`: implements the `SeqDiskProg` interface using `TwoDiskProg`, using replication to handle failure of a single disk seamlessly.
-Requires recovery to patch up an inconsistency that might be created due to a crash between writing to the two disks.
-When this proof is finished, recovery at this layer should be completely hidden from clients.
+Includes a recovery procedure to patch up any inconsistency created due to a crash in the middle of writing to the two disks.

 * `Refinement/`
   * `Implements/` defines an IO monad and the notion of an implementation